samuellee-zy/agent-builder-demo/IMPLEMENTATION.md

   - **Veo 3.1 (Video):** Implements **Long-Running Operation (LRO)** polling via `predictLongRunning` and `fetchPredictOperation`.
     - **Recursive Response Parsing:** Uses a robust recursive search to locate video data (Base64) anywhere within the complex, nested JSON response from Vertex AI.
     - **Image-to-Video:** Supports generating videos from reference images by passing the image context explicitly to the backend.
+    - **Exponential Backoff:** Polling starts at 5s and increases by 1.5x (capped at 60s) to optimize for both fast generation and long-running jobs.
   - **Imagen (Image):** returns Base64 data (stripped in history, rendered in UI).
   - **Specialized Handlers:** Detects `veo-*` and `imagen-*` models and routes them to `generateVideos` and `generateImages` APIs respectively, bypassing the default `generateContent` loop.
 - **Limitations:** Detects conflicts between Function Calling and Google Search Grounding (which cannot be mixed on some models) and prioritizes functions for delegation.